Generalized Petermann factor of non-Hermitian systems at exceptional points: Detailed evaluation

 This result for the spectral response strength agrees with the result in Ref.~\cite{Wiersig23b} based on a different, for this example more involved, approach.

 The internal response strength $\rca^{(R)}$ is different.
 From Eq.~(\ref{eq:kgeneralised3R}) we obtain

 and using Eqs.~(\ref{eq:kgeneralised}) and (\ref{eq:toyxi}) we conclude after a short calculation

-As expected, $\PF^{(R)}$ and $\PF^{(L)}$ diverge if $\Ea = \Eb$, which results in a higher-order degeneracy (EP$_3$).
+As expected, $\PF^{(R)}$ and $\PF^{(L)}$ diverge if $\Ea = \Eb$, which results in a higher-order degeneracy, an EP$_3$ (the physical meaning of such a divergence is discussed in Ref.~\cite{Wiersig23b}).
 This is unless $A=0$, which results in a degeneracy of algebraic multiplicity~3 and geometric multiplicity 2 (instead of 1 for a generic EP), as covered in the recent article~\cite{BS25}.

 The expression for $\PF^{(R)}$ is more complicated than $\PF^{(L)}$ because the eigenvalues in question are placed in the last block of the Schur decomposition.
-This is as expected, as the decomposition involves a Gram-Schmidt orthogonalisation that starts with the other eigenvectors in the system.
+This is as expected, as the decomposition involves a Gram-Schmidt orthogonalization that starts with the other eigenvectors in the system.
 Simpler expressions would be obtained by reordering the procedure to give a diagonal $\Eb,\Eb,\Ea$, or by bringing the system into lower-triangular form.
 In particular, in our setting, the matrix

 (which applies without loss of generality with energy shifted and scaled so that $\Ea - \Eb = 1$) can be unitarily transformed into a matrix of the form

 from which we directly recover Eq.~\eqref{eq:toyxir}; with $\star$ denoting terms that we do not need for its determination.